 We had booked a 12:08 tee time.
 One thing I like about Los Serranos is that they have intermediate rates at noon, in between the price of the primetime morning rate and the cheaper twilight rate starting at 3:00 this time of year.
 It was $46 a player with cart, though one of the reasons I picked this course was because I had a $35 gift card that I won at the recent “Social Golf Course” book launch tournament hosted by my golf comrades and co-authors, John Hakim and Zeb Welborn.
 So, it ended up being a very nice $28.50 each after the discount!

 We were paired with a single and teed off on time.
 We played behind a foursome and had to wait on most shots, but the pace was still very steady and we finished in about four hours and 10 minutes.
 I can’t complain about that on a busy holiday weekend.

 I think one advantage North does have over the South is that I would argue the set of par-3 holes here is better than on the other course.
-The South’s best one by far is the 17th, but the North has three pretty good ones and another (Number 2) that’s good enough.
+The South’s best one by far is the 17th, but the North has three pretty good ones and another (the 2nd) that’s good enough.

 Otherwise, there isn’t a ton to note about the layout.
-This is a good course with a nice mix of holes.
-There are some uphill shots, downhill shots, big doglegs and a few fun risk/reward designs like the 9th hole and the 12th, which are both reachable for long hitters.
+This is a good course with a very nice mix of holes.
+There are some uphill shots, downhill shots, big doglegs and a few fun risk/reward designs like the 9th and the 12th holes, which are both reachable for long hitters.

 I also like the par-5 16th hole, which features links-style bunkers guarding the front of the green that have the layered turf faces like you’ll find on the old UK courses.
 I’m not sure why they did that just on this one hole and it would be something cool to have peppered throughout the whole course, but it definitely makes the 16th more memorable.